sciworks/spack-updater/docs/docs/user-guide/user-guide.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

+In the above, we get updates nightly, or on demand with a workflow dispatch.

 ### Look for New Releases

 If you maintain packages on GitHub, we use the releases API to (also nightly) check to see if there is a new release.